temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 When enabled, the Web UI will use the provider information in the [UI configuration file](/references/web-ui-configuration#auth) to verify the identity of users.

-All auth-related environmental variables depend on `TEMPORAL_AUTH_ENABLED`.
+All auth-related variables can be defined when `TEMPORAL_AUTH_ENABLED` is set to "true".
 Disabling the variable will retain given values.

-All auth-related variables must be defined when this is enabled.

 ## `TEMPORAL_AUTH_PROVIDER_URL`